Learning with Subset Stacking: LEarning with Subset Stacking

 \subsection{Effect of Weighting}

 Recall that the feature vector $\vz_{i}$ for the input point $\vx_{i}$ is constructed such that its $j$'th element is $z_{ij} = w_{j}(\vx_{i}) \CL(\vx_i | \mX_j, \vy_j)$, where $w_{j}(\vx_{i})$ is a distance-based weight for subset $j$ at the input point $\vx_{i}$.
 In this section, we investigate the effect of the weighting function on the behavior of \LESS{}.
-For analysis' sake, we will stick to our default implementation in Section \ref{sec: Linear Models as Local and Global Learners}, where linear regression is used for both the local and the global learning phases.
+For analysis's sake, assume that linear regression is used for both the local and the global learning phases.
 Recall that this leads to

 for the local models and to the prediction